Rumpunzel/rpg-thingy/characters/talents/fight.md

 ### Martial Artist

 Choose one of your traits representing your martial training; when testing Fight, your minimum effort is equal to the chosen trait's rating.

+### Weapon Master

+Whenever you gain dice, an increase or decrease from a weapon asset, increase it by the weapon's masterpiece rating.